Yesterday's post was Part I. If you haven't read it, go ahead and do that now. I'll run for coffee and meet you back here in five...

 My little criminals were waiting for me when I pulled up: Boomer (burglary), DuWayne (child support, driving after revocation, driving without insurance), Randy (burglary), Jeff (vandalism).

-DuWayne is rolling a joint even before, it seems, he climb into the backseat.
+DuWayne was rolling a joint even before, it seemed, he climbed into the backseat.

 DuWayne and I had grown up in the same trailer court.